Eco-friendliness

 Building the bio-gas digester

 Each house has a newly constructed bathroom and toilet that allows water and waste to be recycled.
 Waste water from the baths passes through a sand filter and is then used for irrigation.
-Four of the houses have dry, composting Ecosan toilets.
+Two of the six houses have dry, composting Ecosan toilets.
 These produce excellent compost that can completely replace chemical fertilisers.
-In households that possess animals, the toilet is linked to a bio-gas digester.
-As the gas is used for cooking in place of wood, we help prevent deforestation and global warming, Besides,the effluent from the digester is an excellent organic fertiliser.
+In a household that possess buffaloes, the toilet is linked to a bio-gas digester.
+As the gas is used for cooking in place of wood, we help prevent deforestation and global warming.
+Besides,the effluent from the digester is an excellent organic fertiliser.

 Banner